Join Allen County 4-H

 How to Join?

 Join a club in your county near your home or school.
 Experience 4-H with a friend, invite them to join with you.
 If you would like more information about the clubs that are available in your area, please click HERE to complete a short survey so we can assist you better.
+Click HERE for a complete list of clubs in Allen County.

 When to Join?

 Most clubs start up in late winter or early spring.
-Join by April 15th ,the county's 4-H enrollment deadline, to take advantage of all 4-H opportunities including participation in Fair.
+Join by April 15th,the county's 4-H enrollment deadline, to take advantage of all 4-H opportunities including participation in Fair.

 What is There to Do?